- Casino

 North Carolina Sports Betting

-Sports betting in North Carolina is both there, and it isn’t.
-The state has formally legalized the industry but in a severely limited capacity that doesn’t really make it much easier to bet on sports in NC.
-In fact, many residents choose to make the trip to Virginia or Tennessee, where they can download a mobile app and bet remotely.
+Until very recently, sports betting in North Carolina was both there and not.
+The state formally legalized the industry but in a severely limited capacity that didn’t make it much easier to bet on sports in NC.
+Many residents chose to make the trip to Virginia or Tennessee, where they could download a mobile app and bet remotely.
+It all changed in 2024 when North Carolina launched online sports betting statewide and welcomed a host of sportsbooks.

-The state’s population has increased drastically over the past years, which should be all the more reason for legislators to do a better job of regulating sports wagering and stop potential tax revenue slip through the state’s fingers.
+The state’s population has increased drastically over the past years, which prompted legislators to do a better job of regulating sports wagering and stopping potential tax revenue from slipping through the state’s fingers.

 Latest Gambling News From North Carolina